The Elevator Pitch

 The goal of this section is to present a concise yet compelling snapshot of your professional identity.
 With its 2,600 character limit, the summary gives you approximately 370 words to explain who you are, what you do, and what makes you unique.

 Create a Tagline for Your Email Signature or Twitter Bio

-It should explain the unique value that you offer as clearly as possible.
+It should clearly explain the unique value you offer.
 When brainstorming tagline ideas, consider your benefits, value propositions, and key differentiators that you bring to the table as an employee.

 ProTip From IT Staffing Pros:

 - Keep It Short and Sweet: Your elevator pitch is a sales pitch.
 Be sure you can deliver your message in under a minute.
-Focus on being concise in “meaty” written taglines.
+Focus on being concise in your written taglines.